Tony Raines: 2010

 For the 2010 season, Raines and the No. 34 Long John Silvers crew return to the track in the Nationwide Series.
 However, with Front Row Motorsports becoming Ford supported team in the Sprint Cup Series, and the No. 34 Nationwide team running Chevrolets, the team has been absorbed by the returning organization of Tri-Star Motorsports, owned by Mark Smith of Pro Motors.
-Raines and the No. 34 started the season strong, with a 14th-place finish at the DRIVE4COPD 300 at Daytona after leading 3 laps.
-The No. 34 team picked up sponsorship from the Planet Hollywood Resort and Casino at Las Vegas, and had a strong run at Talladega, finishing 7th.
+Raines and the No. 34 started the season strong, with a 14th-place finish at the DRIVE4COPD 300 at Daytona after leading three laps.
+The No. 34 team picked up sponsorship from the Planet Hollywood Resort and Casino at Las Vegas, and had a strong run at Talladega, finishing seventh.
 BeAStockCarDriver.com jumped onto Raines' car for the remaining 4 races of the season after sponsoring teammate Jason Keller at Charlotte.
-He finished 17th in final drivers standings.
+He finished seventeenth in final drivers standings.

 Raines ran a Sprint Cup Series race for Larry Gunselman's No. 64 at Richmond in May, and ran Tommy Baldwin Racing's No. 36 in the Sprint Showdown.
 At the Carfax 400 at Michigan during August, Raines replaced the released Kevin Conway at Front Row Motorsports, finishing 31st in his debut with the team.
 Raines and fellow driver Dave Blaney shared this ride for the remainder of the season.
-He ran in the top-20 at Martinsville before a cut tire ended his day.
-Raines' best finish in the 2010 sprint cup season came at Bristol, finishing 28th.
+He ran in the top-twenty at Martinsville before a cut tire ended his day.
+Raines' best finish in the 2010 Sprint Cup season came at Bristol, finishing 28th.

 2011–present

 In 2011, Raines began the season without a full-time ride in any series.
 He spotted for Robert Richardson, Jr., driving the No. 37 Ford for Front Row Motorsports in the Daytona 500.
 Raines' first start came at Phoenix, where he finished 25th in Max Q Motorsports' unsponsored No. 37 Ford, fielded in association with Front Row Motorsports.
-He continued to race the car, getting a 25th at Martinsville and getting the team back into the top-35 in owners points following the 7th race of the season.
-Black Cat Fireworks and Firehouse Subs joined the team for 5 races leading up to the Coca-Cola 400 Daytona on the 4th of July weekend.
-Following the 9th race of the season at Richmond, the car turned into a start and park entry.
-Raines would go on to be the full-time driver of the car until the 19th race of the season at Loudon, after which he drove sparingly for the team.
+He continued to race the car, getting a 25th at Martinsville and getting the team back into the top-35 in owners points following the seventh race of the season.
+Black Cat Fireworks and Firehouse Subs joined the team for five races leading up to the Coca-Cola 400 Daytona on the 4th of July weekend.
+Following the ninth race of the season at Richmond, the car turned into a start and park entry.
+Raines would go on to be the full-time driver of the car until the nineteenth race of the season at Loudon, after which he drove sparingly for the team.